 “He’s become the most famous—or infamous—Mexican drug trafficker of all time,” says Ioan Grillo, a journalist who covers organized crime and narcotics in Mexico and has written two books, El Narco and Gangster Warlords, on the topic.

 This is why Guzman‘s trial, the opening statements of which are set to start on November 13, 2018, has generated international interest—and localized fear.
 In jury selection, several prospective jurors asked to not serve, out of fear that doing so would endanger their lives.
+(UPDATE: On July 17, 2019, Guzman was sentenced to life in prison after being convicted of murder, drug and money laundering charges in February.)

 Given the drug lord’s past, their reticence is understandable.